Austrian National Library on Unsplash

-Also look online for your local community radio stations.
-These are by local people who know the area, and often are missed by most listeners.
-We randomly clicked on West Kent Radio and found Sister Sledge singing a nice ditty.
+Your local area likely has a community radio station, presented by local people who know the area, and often play good music too.
+We randomly clicked on West Kent Radio, and found Sister Sledge singing a nice ditty.

 Wind-up, Solar & Free Radios